What Is The Gospel?

 Third Step: Be Baptized

-Do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
-Therefore we have been buried with Him through baptism into death, in order that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life (free from the control of sin).
+Romans 6:3-4 Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
+4 Therefore we have been buried with Him through baptism into death, in order that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.

 The Gift of the Holy Spirit

-We have seen that the gospel of Jesus Christ is the good news of salvation from both the condemnation and power of sin in our lives through the death and resurrection of our Lord.
-It is provided as a free gift of God’s grace to all who will receive it by entering into covenant with Him.
+We have seen that the gospel of Jesus Christ is the good news of salvation from the power of sin.
+Sin is the sting of death, a deadly poison that works death in all who are stung by it.
+It works death by deceiving them to believe that in order to live they must have their own way, when in fact to live they must like Jesus surrender their self-will to their Creator.
+“Whoever seeks to keep his life shall lose it, and whoever loses his life shall preserve it” (Luk 17:33).
+This salvation from our sins that also promises the hope of eternal life is provided as a free gift of God’s grace to all who will receive it.
+But to receive it costs us our life in this world.
+For to receive it we must enter into a covenant with Him that is not unlike the marriage covenant for which a bride must forsake her home in this world to enter into with her husband.
 To enter into this covenant we must take up our cross and follow after Jesus in the laying down of our lives, becoming like Him in His death so we may also become like Him in His life.
-We accomplish this as we bring ourselves to believe in the Lord Jesus Christ, repent of our sins, and be baptized into His name, at which time we receive the Holy Spirit of promise who enables us to devote ourselves to God as the Bride of Christ in all righteousness and holiness.
+We accomplish this as we come to believe in the Lord Jesus Christ that He is worthy to give Him our hand in covenant and submit our will to His, turn our hearts away from the world, the flesh and the devil in repentance from our sins to love Him only, and be baptized into His name.
+At that time we receive the Holy Spirit of promise who enables us to devote ourselves to God as the Bride of Christ in all righteousness and holiness.

 What Must I Do After I Am Saved?